icnrg/draft-icnrg-harmonization/background.md

 **Interest Packet**

-- Introduced a "fixed" common header, with optional TLV-encoded hop-by-hop headers (not covered by signature), followed by TLV-encoded Interest message.
+- Introduced a "fixed" common header, with optional TLV-encoded hop-by-hop headers (not covered by signature), followed by TLV-encoded Interest packet.

 - Introduced "HopLimit" (as part of fixed header)